-Places are offered Offers are subject to meeting the entry requirements, satisfactory disclosure and barring service (DBS) check and occupational health medical clearance.
-This will be facilitated by the University in partnership with employers.
-Specialist staff in admissions facilitate the DBS clearance and can help and advise employers if there are any fitness to practice concerns prior to commencement of the programme.
+Offers are subject to satisfactory entry requirements, satisfactory disclosure and barring service (DBS) check and occupational health medical clearance.
+This will be facilitated by the University.
 You will be advised of the process and procedures when a provisional offer of place is made.
-Prompt completion of online processes and return of forms and ID documents is crucial and compliance is carefully monitored by staff to ensure fitness to practice as required by the NMC.
+Prompt completion of online processes and return of forms and ID documents is crucial and compliance is carefully monitored by staff to ensure Fitness to Practise as required by the NMC.
+Information regarding fitness to practise and health requirements can be found here: